DC | MD | VA | NY | PsyPact || Telehealth

 • Couples psychotherapy is particularly useful for couples who find themselves unable to get unstuck on their own, repeating the same unhelpful patterns again and again.
 I believe that both partners maintain the current equilibrium of a relationship, so no one individual is to blame and each partner holds responsibility for their own actions.

-As a couples therapist I take a direct approach to increase self-awareness as well as improve understanding of what’s behind a partner’s behavior.
-The general goal of my couples psychotherapy practice is to help partners communicate more constructively, build mutual respect, and foster greater emotional and sexual intimacy.
+As a couples therapist, I take a direct approach to increase your self-awareness as well as improve your understanding of what’s underneath your partner’s behavior.
+The general goal of my work with couples is to help partners communicate more constructively, build mutual respect, and foster greater emotional and sexual intimacy.

 • Group therapy can be as equally effective as individual therapy, and, in fact, offers unique benefits that can allow for meaningful shifts in one’s self-esteem and quality of relationships.